-In this course, the students will demonstrate proper use of the English language with a primary focus on syntax, grammar, punctuation, and spelling.
-Students will distinguish verb tenses in sentences and paragraphs.
-Also, the students will produce clear, well developed and well organized sentences, messages, paragraphs, and short compositions using correct capitalization, punctuation and syntax.
-Also students will argue about a variety of contexts such as reading and media materials on the Internet, short stories and library resources.
+In this course, students will demonstrate proper use of the English language with a primary focus on syntax, grammar, punctuation, and spelling.
+They will distinguish verb tenses in sentences and paragraphs.
+Additionally, students will produce clear, well-developed, and well-organized sentences, messages, paragraphs, and short presentations using correct capitalization, punctuation, and syntax.